 TABLE OF CONTENTS

-Looking for a health care plan in Georgia?
+Are you looking for an affordable health insurance plan in Georgia?
 You have various options available.
-You may receive healthcare through your employer or buy a plan from the Health Insurance Marketplace.
-Medicaid is available if you have low income, and Medicare is available if you’re over 65 or have a qualifying disability.
+You may receive health insurance through your employer or buy a plan from the Health Insurance Marketplace.
+Medicaid is available if you have low income, and Medicare is available if you’re age 65 and older or have a qualifying disability.

 Read on to look at these options in detail and make the best health care selection for yourself and your family.